kanu2406/DAME-BS/docs/source/experiments.rst

 Real World Data
 ---------------

-We experimented mean estimation algorithm for estimating mean price of stocks data.
-We treated each stock as a user and used stocks price history as samples.
-We used 249 per stock and compared Kent's algorithm and DAME-BS.
-Following are the time taken and mean squared errors between scaled values in range [-1,1] and on the true scale of prices.
+We conducted experiments using a mean estimation algorithm to estimate the average price of stock data.
+In our setup, each stock was considered as a separate user, and its price history served as the sample data.
+For each stock, we used 249 data points and compared the performance of Kent's algorithm with DAME-BS.
+The results below show the computation time and mean squared errors, both for scaled prices within the range [-1, 1] and for the actual price scale.

 .. image:: ../figures/Stocks_Data_Result.png
    :alt: MSE for DAME-BS and Kent